Videoguys' System Recommendations for Video Editing (August 2016 Update)

 3. Build your own computer.

 You can and should use our DIY articles as a guideline.
-Our new tech guy, Scott Smith, has completed our much anticipated new DIY11 build.
+Back in 2015 we completed our much anticipated DIY11 build and it's still a great choice.
 It’s a screamer!
 The goal was to put together a top notch NLE & Streaming machine for around $1,500.
 Scott did the research and the build is complete and tested.
 Holy smokes!
 This machine runs lightning fast, the case is whisper quiet and the NLE performance is superb.
 Great job Scott!

 Make sure you have adequate power supply (minimum 650 Watts, 850 Watts is better) and plenty of cooling and airflow inside the box.
 Click here for our DIY page with links to our most recent machines.
 Keep in mind, we don’t sell these systems or many of the components but we’re happy to share the specs with you so you know what kind of machine the Videoguys build for themselves.